miketamma/Quintuplet/README.md

 *Add description*

+### Boltzmann_Solver.py

+This scripts takes as input all the previous ones and runs the required computations.

+First, it asks as input the number of mass to scan.
+The mass range is fixed to be [3, 15] TeV (*might change in the future, not a priority now*).

+Second, it asks for the case to run.
+The implemented cases are:

+    1. Tree level (No Sommerfeld enhancement) (~0.6 s/mass)

+    2. Sommerfeld enhancement with Hulthen potential (~1.0 s/mass)

+    3. Effective Boltzmann equation with 1s bound states (~1.8 s/mass)

+    4. Effective Boltzmann equation with 1s, 2s, 2p bound states (~3.5 s/mass)

+    5. Network of Boltzmann equations with 1s1 bound states (~3.8 s/mass)

+    6. Network of Boltzmann equations with 1s bound states (~8.6 s/mass)

+    7. Network of Boltzmann equations with 1s, 2s, 2p bound states (~30 s/mass)

+    0. Solve all of them (could take some time)

+Finally, it asks if to write the results on terminal or not.

 ### Results

-Output files are saved in this folder (currently only .txt files with the mass scans)
+Output files are saved in this folder (currently only .txt files with the mass scans).

 ## ToDo List